Loading Your Program Into Memory

 0 0x18 LOAD.PAGES RESTORE

 Complete definitions of these functions can be found in the "Interactive Debugger Glossary" section of the PDQ C Glossary document.
-Definitions and function prototypes of the corresponding C-callable functions can be found in the main section of the PDQ C Glossary.
-C-callable versions of many of the shadow Flash management functions are also available if you want to invoke them from within your C program.
-The function prototypes are documented in the C:\MosaicPlus\c\libraries\include\mosaic directory in the MEMORY.h and OPSYSTEM.h files:
+Definitions and function prototypes of the corresponding C-callable functions can be found in the main section of the PDQ C Glossary, though calling these functions in C applications would only be necessary if you wish to store application-specific data in otherwise-unused flash pages.
+Because Mosaic IDE Plus places the SAVE.ALL command in the .dlf file, your application and defined Forth names (using the _Q directive) will be loaded back into RAM automatically at startup.

 Write protecting the paged RAM

 Keeping your compiled application code in Flash-shadowed paged RAM ensures that the contents are not lost when power is removed, but we also want the code to be safe from “errant writes” that can occur when a program crashes or invokes buggy routines.
 This is accomplished by “write protecting” the RAM so that it cannot be modified after it is loaded.
 “Write enabling” simply means undoing the protection so that the RAM can be written to.
-You can use the dialog box found in Build → Global compiler options to specify write protection of the downloaded code in the PDQ Board.
-This section describes the operating system functions that write protect and write enable the paged RAM.
+You can use the dialog box found in Build → Global compiler options or Project → Project compiler options to specify write protection of the downloaded code in the PDQ Board.
+This section describes the operating system functions that write protect and write enable the paged RAM; by default, write protection commands are included in the .dlf file, and normally you should not need to enter these commands manually.

 There are two write protection “regions”.
 Region 1 comprises the sixteen pages from 0x00 through 0x0F, and region 2 comprises the eight pages from 0x10 through 0x13.
 Each region can be independently write protected or write enabled.
 The write protection functions are typically typed interactively at the terminal, although C-callable versions are available if you want to invoke them from your program.
 As usual for Forth commands, the input parameter is typed before the function name, and spaces separate all the entries on the command line.
 To write protect pages 0x00 through 0x13, you could type at the terminal prompt: